bottlepy/bottle/README.md

 <div style="float: right; padding: 0px 0px 2em 2em"><img src="http://bottle.paws.de/bottle-logo.png" alt="Bottle Logo" /></div>

 Bottle is a fast and simple [WSGI][wsgi]-framework for the [Python Programming Language][py].
-It offers request dispatching with url parameter support (routes), templates, key/value databases, a build-in HTTP server and adapters for many third party WSGI/HTTP-server and template engines - all in a single file and with no dependencies other than the Python Standard Library.
+It offers request dispatching with url parameter support (routes), templates, a build-in HTTP server and adapters for many third party WSGI/HTTP-server and template engines - all in a single file and with no dependencies other than the Python Standard Library.

 For news, bugs and documentation visit the [bottle.py homepage][home].